 Prices are around USD 35 – 45*.
 A standard tour departs in the morning and heads to Frigiliana, where participants have around an hour and a half to explore the narrow streets of whitewashed buildings.
 Many tours include a visit to the old Moorish fortress which has now been converted into a molasses factory.
 Next stop is the Nerja Caves, followed by a visit to the town of Nerja itself.
 After seeing the Bálcon de Europa and spending some time exploring the town, the tour returns by mid-afternoon.

 There are several simple transfer options from Malaga to Nerja and from Nerja to Malaga to suit any budget.
-Nerja is a pretty town with plenty of charm and, at only an hour from Malaga, well worth the trip.
+Nerja is a pretty town with plenty of charm and, at only an hour from Malaga, worth visitng on any Spain trip.